 Income protection also provides a range of other built in features that make your cover more flexible.
-For more information refer to page 59 under 'Included features'.
+For more information refer to page 60 under 'Features'.

-This feature does this Income Care, Income Care Plus, Essential Cover Income protection inside super For full details see page Waiver of premium while on claim You don't have to pay any income protection premiums while a Total or Partial Disability benefit is being paid. ~ \checkmark 60 Other premium waivers To help maintain cover, you don't have to pay premiums for up to six months in the event of unemployment or maternity leave. \checkmark \checkmark 60 Waiver of waiting period for specific conditions For some specific medical conditions the life insured doesn't have to meet the waiting period when you claim a Total or Partial Disability benefit. \checkmark ✓ 60 Indexation Each year we automatically increase the cover to help ensure it keeps pace with inflation. ✓ ✓ 60 Cover while unemployed or on leave If the life insured becomes unemployed, goes on maternity, paternity or long service leave, your cover continues if you keep paying the premium. ~ ✓ 50 and 51 Guaranteed insurability Once in any three years, you can increase your monthly benefit in line with an increase in income, by up to 10%, without having to provide further health evidence. \checkmark \checkmark 59 Reduced waiting period If you already have income protection through an employer or superannuation fund and you apply for an income protection policy with us to complement your existing cover, you may be able to reduce your waiting period without having to provide further health evidence. ✓ ~ 60 Extended cover If income protection still applies when the life insured reaches the policy anniversary date before age 65 we extend cover to the policy anniversary date before the life insured 's 70th birthday. ~ ✓ 61 Continuation option Lets you convert any income protection under a Total Care Plan Super policy into a new Income Care policy without having to provide further health evidence.
-62
+Outside super Inside s super This feature does this Income Care, Income Care Plus Income Care Super SMSF Plan For full details see page Waiving premiums You don't have to pay any income protection premiums while a Total or Partial Disability benefit is being paid. √ √ ✓ 60 Other premium waivers To help maintain cover, you don't have to pay premiums for up to six months in the event of unemployment or parental leave or financial hardship. ✓ ✓ √ 60 Waiver of waiting period for specific conditions For some specific medical conditions the life insured doesn't have to meet the waiting period when you claim a Total or Partial Disability benefit. ✓ ✓ ✓ 61 Automatic indexation Each year we automatically increase the cover to help ensure it keeps pace with inflation. ✓ ✓ ✓ 61 Guaranteed insurability Once in any three years, you can increase your monthly benefit in line with an increase in income, by up to 10%, without having to provide further health evidence. √ √ √ 62 Reduced waiting period If you already have income protection through an employer or superannuation fund and you apply for an income protection policy with us to complement your existing cover, you may be able to reduce your waiting period without having to provide further health evidence. √ √ √ 62 Extended cover If income protection still applies when the life insured reaches the policy anniversary date before age 65 we extend cover to the policy anniversary date before the life insured's 70th birthday. ✓ ✓ ✓ 63 Continuation option Lets you convert any income protection under a Total Care Plan Super policy into a new Income Care policy without having to provide further health evidence. √ 63